 To maintain or defend against opposition.
 The suits are valid and are being brought to vindicate legal wrongs, under both federal and state law.
 Vindicate means to justify, prove, or reinforce an idea — or to absolve from guilt.

-Trendy shag cut hairstyle for concert nights
+Trendy shag cut hairstyle for women

 To clear, as from an accusation or suspicion: